 - 1 tsp paprika

 - 1 tsp cumin, ground

 - First, add the chicken breasts to the slow cooker.

 - Add the rest of the ingredients on top of the chicken breasts and mix them together.

 - Remove the chicken breasts from the slow cooker and shred using two forks.

-- Return the chicken and cook for 15-30 minutes or until reheated.
+- Return the chicken and cook on high for 30 minutes or until reheated.

 - Serve & Enjoy.

 - You will want to defrost frozen chicken before placing it in the slow cooker to avoid increased risks of food poisoning.